Hunter Henry Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Henry put up 76 receiving yards in his single career matchup against the Cowboys, 39.5 more than his over/under in Sunday's game.
+- Against the Cowboys, Henry put up 76 receiving yards in his only career matchup, 39.5 more than his over/under for Sunday's game.

 - Henry caught a touchdown pass in that contest against the Cowboys.